rilhia/omni-endo-ai-mcp/README.md

 **Returns**

 `targetEvent` (the timestamp you passed), `unit`, a `glucoseTimeline` array (`time`, `value`) across the 3.5-hour window, and an `associatedBoluses` array of enriched bolus records that fall within the window.

+---

+<a id="how-the-code-is-organised"></a>
+## How the code is organised
+*(For developers reading the source.
+If you just want to use the tool, you can ignore this.)*

+The data flows: Glooko → sync → store → range → analytics → tools → your AI.

+* **`src/server.js`** — the MCP server and the tool definitions (what Claude launches over stdio).
+Thin wrappers around the analytics.
+* **`src/http.js`** — an alternative HTTP/SSE front door to the same tools (used by Open WebUI via the bridge).
+* **`src/analytics.js`** — the heart: all the clinical maths and data shaping, written as pure functions.
+* **`src/store.js`** — the SQLite archive (normalised rows, not raw Glooko blobs).
+* **`src/range.js`** — the layer the tools call; answers from the local archive and tops up from Glooko only when needed.
+Offline mode is gated here.
+* **`src/sync.js`** — the engine that pulls Glooko data into the archive (cold start, top-up, startup warm-up).
+* **`src/glooko.js`** — the Glooko API client (auth and fetching).
+* **`src/prompt.js`** — the clinical-auditor persona.

+A few invariants hold throughout: glucose is stored internally in one canonical unit (mmol/L) and only converted on output; bolus is summed from individual events while basal comes from Glooko's daily totals; all times are UTC; and per-day rates use the real observed span of data.

+---

+<a id="disclaimer"></a>
+### Disclaimer
+*This tool is for informational and educational purposes only.
+It is not a medical device and is not a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health provider with any questions regarding a medical condition.
+Any analysis produced with the help of this tool, including AI-generated suggestions, must be reviewed with a qualified clinical professional before making any changes to your insulin therapy or medical regimen.*